dotnet/core/release-notes/8.0/install-linux.md

 ## Install using Snap

-**Note:** There are changes coming to .NET Snap packages in the next few months.
+**Note:** On 30 April 2024, all existing .NET Snaps are transferred from Microsoft to Canonical.
 Please see [this announcement](https://github.com/dotnet/announcements/issues/304) for details.

 You can use Snap is to install and try .NET Previews on [Linux distributions that support Snap](https://snapcraft.io/docs/installing-snapd).